Key tax factors for efficient cross-border business and investment involving Malta.

 Both resident and non-resident shareholders are entitled to the same tax refunds in respect of underlying tax on distributed company profits.
 The only exception to this universal tax refund rule applies to income subject to a final tax and to the tax chargeable on profits derived, directly or indirectly, from immovable property situated in Malta.

-No. 0 percent rate applies provided a non-resident person is not engaged in trade or business in Malta through a PE situated there and where the
+No. 0 percent rate applies provided a non-resident person is not engaged in trade or business in Malta through a PE situated there and where the debt claim in respect of which the interest, discount or premium is paid is effectively connected with such a PE; AND the non-resident is not owned and controlled, directly or indirectly, nor does the non-resident act on behalf of an individual/individuals who is/are ordinarily resident and domiciled in Malta.

 No. 0 percent rate applies provided a non-resident person is not engaged in trade or business in Malta through a PE situated there and where the intellectual property in respect of which the royalties are paid is effectively connected with such a